-Biology major Aakash Shah came to Castleton in search of a personalized higher education experience, but what he took away from his time at the university was something much greater.
+Biology alum Aakash Shah came to Castleton in search of a personalized higher education experience, but what he took away from his time at the university was something much greater.

 Originally from India, Shah moved to Vermont with his family at a young age.
 With education as a top priority, he chose to attend Castleton, focusing his interests in the fields of medicine and science.

 “The Castleton Natural Sciences Department is probably the best thing that happened to me in my college life,” said Shah.
 “It helped me integrate what I actually wanted to do into my education.”